 The ECC feature can be managed by using either the NVIDIA Control Panel or the command line tool nvidia-smi.
-Please note, that on Windows 7, Windows Server 2008 R2, and newer version of Windows the following commands have to be run as administrator.
+Please note that the following commands have to be run as administrator.

-10.1.1 Managing the ECC Feature via Command Line
+10.1.1 Managing ECC via Command Line